Julia Tukai Zvobgo: Death and remembrance

 Julia Zvobgo died on Monday, 15 February 2004, after a heart attack at her Kambanji home in Harare.
 This followed a stroke that she suffered in 2003 while taking care of her ailing husband in Cape Town, South Africa.
-Mrs Zvobgo was given the rare honor of becoming the fourth woman - after Sally Mugabe and Joanna Nkomo (wife of Joshua Nkomo) - to be declared a National Hero.
-She was buried at the National Heroes Acre, a shrine that honors to Zimbabwe's independence fighters.
+Zvobgo was given the rare honor of becoming the fourth woman - after Sally Mugabe and Joanna Nkomo (wife of Joshua Nkomo) - to be declared a National Hero.
+She was buried at the National Heroes Acre, a shrine that honours Zimbabwe's independence fighters.
 It was announced on ZBC that President Mugabe would not attend her funeral as he was suffering from chest pains shortly after he celebrated his 80th birthday.
 However it is believed that President Mugabe did not attend the funeral as he was no longer on good terms with Zvobgo's husband, who was Mugabe's nemesis.
-Eddison Zvobgo, her husband, died six months after her death.
-Julia Zvobgo was a member of the Methodist Church.
-She is survived by three children; Kerina, Eddison Junior, Tsungirirai, and eight grandchildren.
+Her husband died six months after her death.
+Ms. Julia was a member of the Methodist Church.